 The month of February is about to end and with it the many travel tips that have accompanied us.
-For this last appointment, FLIO will take you to one of the most beautiful places in Australia: the Kimberley region.
+For this last appointment, FLIO will take you to one of the most beautiful places in Australia.
+We are talking about the Kimberley region.

 Secondly, treat yourself to a pleasant cruise along the Kimberley coast to fully admire its beauty.
 During this experience you will have the opportunity to admire the coast in all its wild nature, dotted with about 2,600 islands, many still with an unknown name; stop to admire the ancient Aboriginal rock art and take a dip in the crystal-clear waters or a picnic on the white sand.